prof-rossetti/internet-technologies/projects/personal-website/project.md

    + Images (i.e. `<img>`)
    + [HTML5 Semantic Elements](http://www.w3schools.com/html/html5_semantic_elements.asp) (i.e. `<header>`, `<footer>`, `<nav>`, etc.)

-The website should use at least one CSS stylesheet.
-It should ideally use CSS media queries to produce a responsive design.
+The website should use at least one CSS stylesheet, either internal or external.

+The website should ideally be "responsive" when the window is resized, for example to a mobile device width.

 ### Planning